bjornmeansbear/lectureScripts/ASustainableDesigner.md

 It reminded me of things that I guess I had been ignoring from my The Principles!

-So, in embracing sarah's manifesto, modifying it a bit for my own pruposes, and then re-examining my own past works...
+So, in embracing sarah's manifesto, modifying it a bit for my own purposes, and then re-examining my own past works...

 How could we re-approach the design of Green Acres? repurpose what I had done already?
 I tried to Reduce and Reuse.

-Colors?
-Page Count?
-Wasted Space?
-Decoration?

-The design of ecovention europe ...

 Reuse: Sue Spaid and I worked on Green Acres: Artists Farming Fields, Greenhouses and Abandoned Lots together in 2012.
 The grid for Green Acres had a lot of time and conceptual reasoning invested into it.
 Since Ecovention Europe is a sort of sibling to Green Acres, we decided to reuse the Green Acres page layout templates.
 The type choices, grid setup, etc. for this book are lifted from Green Acres and tweaked for the minor new and different needs required for Ecovention Europe.
 Although sustainable designers routinely find novel ways to reuse materials, I’ve found little discussion for the possibility of reusing ideas and solutions, either as an exemplary form of reuse nor as a useful design tool.